cardano-scaling/website/monthly/2024-09-monthly.md

 - The Mithril signers will be the message (Mithril individual signatures) producers.
 - The Mithril aggregators will be the message (Mithril individual signatures) consumers.

-Here is an overall architecture for the DMQ node:
+Producers and consumers for the DMQ topic run on various DMQ nodes:

 ![](img/2024-09-mithril-dmq-architecture.jpg)
 <small><center>DMQ node architecture</center></small>